Kaipupuri taonga

 Why do we need this framework?
 We know that te taiao of Te Upoko o te Ika holds us together, supports our wellbeing and our livelihoods, inspires us and is full of so many special places and species.
 We also know it has suffered from decades of damage and neglect.
 There are many species and ecosystems that are only just hanging on, and so many more that could be thriving with help and protection.
 At the same time, there is huge enthusiasm and determination within Te Upoko o te Ika a Māui to restore te taiao, from iwi and hapū, community groups, landowners, places of study, non-government organisations, businesses, and government agencies to name a few.

 This effort needs a common vision and a pathway to bring it to life.
-So, we have created Kaipupuri taonga ki te ao whānui as a korowai – a finely-woven cloak, weaving together our intentions and mahi to nurture and protect te taiao.
+This is why Kaipupuri taonga ki te ao whānui is conceptualised as a korowai – a finely-woven cloak, weaving together our intentions and mahi to nurture and protect te taiao.

 The framework consists of these elements: